aaronfagan/docker-ddns-r53/README.md

-# Dynamic DNS with Route 53
+# Dynamic DNS with Amazon Route 53
-This image is an always-on solution to automatically update a Route 53 record set with your host IP address, at repeating intervals.
+This image is an always-on solution to automatically update a Amazon Route 53 record set with your host IP address, at repeating intervals.
 Uses the AWS CLI, cron, and a shell script that checks if updates are required, and if so, executes them.
 If a domain does not already exist in your record set, it will be automatically created.

 ## Environment Variables
 Variables without default are required.